How to Grow Basil in Alberta

 What is Basil?

-Basil is native to the tropics on the continents of Africa, India, and Asia.
-In Egypt, it was used for embalming mummies and in India it was used in traditional medicines.
-There is somewhere between 50-150 different varieties of Basil which include the Common Sweet Basil we are so familiar with, Green Basil, Lemon Basil, Camphor Basil, Clover Basil, Thai Basil, Holy Basil used in Hindu worship, and Cinnamon Basil from Mexico.
+There are between 50 and 150 different varieties of Basil, including the Common Sweet Basil we are so familiar with, Green Basil, Lemon Basil, Camphor Basil, Clover Basil, Thai Basil, Holy Basil used in Hindu worship, and Cinnamon Basil from Mexico.

 With its classic square stems, Basil is a part of the mint family.
 In the kitchen, Basil is added singly or as part of a herb combo for flavouring.
-It’s infused in oils, great in salads, and can be used as a tea.
-Basil is a good source of Vitamin A, C, & K, folate, magnesium, manganese, and copper.
-Basil is used medicinally to aid with digestive issues and as an additive to a warm, invigorating bath.

-When you brush against Basil in the garden or rub its leaves, Basil releases its sharp, sweet fragrance.
-Heavenly!
+When you brush against Basil in the garden or rub its leaves, Basil releases its sharp, sweet, heavenly fragrance.

 Growing Basil

-Because of its necessity for warmth, Basil grows best in pots or raised beds.
-In central Alberta, such as here in the Edmonton area, wait until the middle of June to plant Basil in the ground or in a raised bed.
 It’s probably ok to leave Basil pots outside by the middle of June, but always check the overnight lows in June, just in case it gets close to freezing.
-If it looks like the temperature will dip below 10 C (50 F) , bring the Basil pots inside and cover any planted Basil.
+If it looks like the temperature will dip below 10 °C / 50°F, bring the Basil pots inside and cover any planted Basil.
 You should also bring potted Basil indoors if there is a prolonged string of wet, cool weather.

 How to Plant Basil

-Grow Basil in a pot with a minimum diameter of 30 cm (12″).
-My experience is that Basil grows best in a pot all by itself.
-Basil grows to become a fairly large plant, 45-60 cm (18 – 24″) tall, and most of the time it either just doesn’t love the company of other flowers or herbs or it competes with it.
+Basil grows to become a large plant, 45-60 cm (18-24″) tall, and most of the time it either just doesn’t love the company of other flowers or herbs or it competes with it.
 Sometimes the Basil wins and sometimes it doesn’t.
 Planting Basil alone has been the most successful for me.

 When growing Basil in a raised bed or an in-ground garden, make sure to give Basil its space.
-Since a lot of plants grow the same width as their height, give Basil a perimeter of 24-30 cm on each side.
-If you are planting more than one Basil plant, and who wouldn’t since they freeze well and dry well, space the plants 45-60 cm (!8-24″) apart.
+Since a lot of plants grow the same width as their height, give Basil a perimeter of 24-30 cm / 9-12″ on each side.

 Soil and Water Requirements for Basil

 No matter where you choose to grow Basil, make sure that the soil is fertile, full of organic matter, and that it drains well.
-Basil does not like to grow in soggy wet soil.
-If its roots are cold and wet for too long, the leaves will turn yellow, the leaf tips will become brown, and, eventually, the whole leaf will turn black.
+Basil does not like to grow in soggy, wet soil.

-Whether the Basil plant is growing in the ground or in a pot, always check the soil around the Basil plant before watering to see that it has dried down and actually needs to be watered.
-Stick your index finger into the soil to your 2nd knuckle and if the soil is dry that deep down, it’s time to give your Basil plant a drink of water.
+Whether the Basil plant is growing in the ground or in a pot, always check the soil around the Basil plant before watering to see that it has dried down and needs to be watered.

 Water Basil at the base of the plant, avoid spraying water all over the leaves.
+Damp leaves can encourage fungal diseases.

 Fertilizer for Basil Plants